sami602/le_bon_coin_incenteev/README.md

 6. Run <code>
        php app/console doctrine:fixtures:load
        </code>
+7. Run <code> php app/console assets:install --symlink </code>
 7. Run <code> php app/console server:run </code>

-You're good.
-If you encounter any problem, don't hesitate to contact me (Email : saminsa602@gmail.com or Skype: sami6023 )
+You're good to go!
+You can access the user interface at http://localhost:8000/ and the admin interface at http://localhost:8000/admin (user: admin, password: admin) If you encounter any problem or bug, don't hesitate to contact me
+(Email : saminsa602@gmail.com or Skype: sami6023 )